Chair yoga safely improves senior health

 The best part of an at-home yoga routine is that it’s easy to adapt to your older adult’s abilities.

-Feel free to skip any movements that cause pain or are too difficult.
-If your older adult tires easily, do easier parts of the routine rather than the full half hour.
+They should skip any movements that cause pain or are too difficult.
+And if your older adult tires easily, do easier parts of the routine rather than the full half hour.

 Safety and comfort is the top priority